Zero to AI Blog

 You get:

-• Three scenarios, clear levers (“if covers < X by date Y, buy Z tonnes”), and trigger points.
+• Clear levers, such as “if covers < X by date Y, buy Z tonnes.”

 Why it matters:

-1) List supplement options with price and ME, your rotation, and contractor availability.
+List supplement options with price and ME, your rotation and contractor availability.

 Compare 3 feed plans by cost per kgMS and risk (wet/dry conditions).
 Recommend one for current conditions and say why in one paragraph.